stripe/stripe-react-native/README.md

 You can find more details about the `StripeProvider` component in the [API reference](https://stripe.dev/stripe-react-native/api-reference/modules.html#stripeprovider).

-## Run the example app

-- Install the dependencies
-  - `yarn bootstrap`
-- Set up env vars
-  - `cp example/.env.example example/.env` and set the variable values in your newly created `.env` file.
-- Start the example
-  - Terminal 1: `yarn example start:server`
-  - Terminal 2: `yarn example start`
-  - Terminal 3: depending on what platform you want to build for run either
-    - `yarn example ios`
-    - or
-    - `yarn example android`

 ##### Additional steps for webhook forwarding

 Certain payment methods require a [webhook listener](https://stripe.com/docs/payments/payment-intents/verifying-status#webhooks) to notify you of changes in the status.
 When developing locally, you can use the [Stripe CLI](https://stripe.com/docs/stripe-cli) to forward webhook events to your local dev server.